Jeffrey Epstein Is Denied Bail In Sex Trafficking Case

 In a filing opposing bail, prosecutors wrote that Epstein "has already demonstrated a willingness to use intimidation and aggressive tactics in connection with a criminal investigation."

 Epstein's lawyers had asked that their client be issued an ankle bracelet and allowed to remain at his Manhattan mansion, which prosecutors estimated is worth $77 million.
-Epstein's defense team said the registered sex offender has had a clean record since he was convicted as part of a plea agreement a decade ago.
+They said the registered sex offender has had a clean record since he was convicted as part of a plea agreement a decade ago.

-Prosecutors, however, said the recent federal investigation shows Epstein has not changed his ways.
+Prosecutors, however, said the recent federal charges show Epstein has not changed his ways.

-"And any doubt that the defendant is unrepentant and unreformed was eliminated when law enforcement agents discovered hundreds or thousands of nude and seminude photographs of young females in his Manhattan mansion on the night of his arrest, more than a decade after he was first convicted of a sex crime involving a juvenile," Assistant U.S. Attorney Geoffrey Berman wrote the judge.
+"And any doubt that the defendant is unrepentant and unreformed was eliminated when law enforcement agents discovered hundreds or thousands of nude and seminude photographs of young females in his Manhattan mansion on the night of his arrest, more than a decade after he was first convicted of a sex crime involving a juvenile," U.S. Attorney Geoffrey Berman wrote the judge.

-Epstein's victims also want him detained until trial, according to prosecutors: "They believe it would be unfair to victims of a wealthy defendant, like Epstein, if he were to be given greater freedoms than others would be in similar circumstances."
+Epstein's victims also wanted him detained until trial, according to prosecutors: "They believe it would be unfair to victims of a wealthy defendant, like Epstein, if he were to be given greater freedoms than others would be in similar circumstances."

-The federal indictment in New York accuses Epstein of orchestrating a sex trafficking operation with underage girls.
-Those charges were filed more than a decade after he faced similar federal charges in Florida, but struck a deal with federal prosecutors there in which he pleaded guilty to two state felonies and served 13 months in county jail.
+The federal indictment in New York comes more than a decade after Epstein faced similar federal charges in Florida.
+He eventually pleaded guilty to two state felonies and served 13 months in county jail as part of a plea agreement with federal prosecutors.

-The new charges heightened scrutiny of the deal negotiated by then- Miami U.S. Attorney Alex Acosta, who last week announced his resignation from his current post as Labor secretary.
+The new charges heightened scrutiny of that deal, which was negotiated by then-Miami U.S. Attorney Alex Acosta.
+Last week, Acosta announced that he was resigning from his current post as Labor secretary.

-In the indictment unsealed earlier this month, prosecutors say Epstein is a serial predator who abused dozens of minors, including girls as young as 14 years old.
+In the indictment unsealed earlier this month, prosecutors say Epstein is a serial predator who abused dozens of minors, including girls as young as 14.

-Epstein, authorities say, enticed and recruited girls to engage in sex acts with him.
-Victims were allegedly initially sought in order to provide him with massages, but the activity became increasingly sexual.

-Authorities say Epstein encouraged victims to recruit additional girls, creating a network of underage girls who were was sexually exploiting at his New York mansion in Palm Beach, Fla., where he owns an estate.
+From at least 2002 to 2005, Epstein "enticed and recruited" girls to his houses in Manhattan and Palm Beach, Fla., to engage in sex acts with him, according to the indictment.
+He allegedly paid some of the girls to recruit others in order to "maintain and increase his supply of victims."

 During Epstein's court appearance on Monday, federal prosecutors revealed that investigators who raided his Manhattan mansion found "piles of cash," diamonds and an expired foreign passport with Epstein's photo but another name.